alealiberti/StartDown/Docs/backend/README.md

 ### Setup Instructions

-1. **Set Up the Database**
+1. **Set up the Database**
    Start the MariaDB server.
    Import the [`cascina-caccia.sql`](../../Database/cascina-caccia.sql) file provided in the [Database](../../Database/) directory to the database server.
-   It is possible to import the [`data-dump.sql`](../../Database/data-dump.sql) file to have some test data.
+   It is possible to import the [`data-dump.sql`](../../Database/data-dump.sql) file to populate the DB with test data..
    The DB should now be created, with a default `OWNER` user in the table `users`.
-   The hashed password is `Password123*`, but it is reccomanded to change it when the server is fully started.
+   The hashed password is `Password123*`, but it is recommended to change it when the server is fully started.

 2. **Configure the Application**
    Open the [application.properties](../../backend/cascina-caccia/src/main/resources/application.properties) file